...

 2.4.
 Involving Support Workers

-3. Optimizing Cleaning Products and Equipment
+3. Optimising Cleaning Products and Equipment

 3.1.
 Accessibility and Ergonomics